heraldgo/heraldd/README.md

 The job param for `http_remote` is exactly the same as `local`, so you can run the same task with both `local` and `http_remote`.

+> If `git_ssh_key_file` is specified, it will try to load the ssh key file
+> from the Herald Runner server, not the Herald Daemon server.
+> If you would like to use the ssh key from the Herald Daemon server,
+> write the content in `git_ssh_key`.

 If the job need output files, the output json of the command must include `file` part.
 These files will be validated by SHA256